Tokyo Paralympic Digest: Markus Rehm wins third consecutive gold in long jump | DW | 01.09.2021

 Just weeks after he was forced to bury his Olympic dream, Germany's Markus Rehm won gold at the Paralympic Games.
 Meanwhile, a Malaysian gold medal winner has been disqualified for turning up late for the shot put.

-The question over whether Markus Rehm's prothesus gives him an advantage kept him out of this summer's Olympic Games
+The question over whether Markus Rehm's prothesis gives him an advantage kept him out of this summer's Olympic Games

 "The time is right; these are my Games.
 These are the Paralympic Games, I am a Paralympic athlete.
 That's the way it is, that's the way it will stay, and that's good," said Markus Rehm, the man known as the "Blade Jumper" in a recent interview with the German news agency SID.